Gaussian Universal Likelihood Ratio Testing: Comparison of universal LRT sets

-Briefly, the proof of Theorem~\ref{thm:CF_vol} constructs a spherical region centered at $\bar{Y}$ with radius equal to the split LRT radius.
-The cross-fit set is a subset of this re-centered split LRT region, so the volume of the cross-fit LRT set is bounded above by the volume of the split LRT set.
-If $\bar{Y}_0 = \bar{Y}_1$, then the split and cross-fit LRT sets are equivalent and have equal volume.
-The fact that equal volume holds only when $\bar{Y}_0 = \bar{Y}_1$ relies on the strict convexity of the squared $L_2$ norm and the exponential function.
-See Section~\ref{sec:supp_thm} of the supplement for a complete proof.

-Theorem~\ref{thm:CF_vol} proves that the cross-fit LRT approach improves over the split LRT by constructing provably smaller confidence regions.
 Out of all universal methods, our simulations have shown that the subsampling approach tends to produce the smallest sets.
 Constructing a subsampling region can be computationally intensive, though, especially when the limiting subsampling test statistic is intractable.
 The cross-fit approach may be a reasonable compromise in settings where repeated subsampling is computationally prohibitive.